sergioesca4/github-bot/README.md

 # github-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A github bot that will check for new first-good-issues in different repositories and alert users.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that will check for new first-good-issues in different repositories and alert users.

 ## Setup